 Halloween Celebrations | October

-Cannery Farmers’ Market | November through April
+Cannery Farmers’ Market | October to April

-Christmas in Steveston | December
+Christmas | Winter in the Village | December

 The most wonderful time of the year is made even better in Steveston!
 There’s the Festival of Trees at the Gulf of Georgia Cannery National Historic Site that runs all month long, a meet-and-greet with Santa as he arrives by boat at Fisherman’s Wharf during the ‘Christmas in Steveston’ event, and the annual Santa Claus Parade on December 24.